nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `event_create_recur 1 re/CS2103T Weekly Meeting d/Monday f/12:00 t/14:00`

+**Note:** To create a recurring event that lasts the whole day from `00:00` to `00:00`, the event needs to be split into two seperate recurring events as `START_TIME` and `END_TIME` cannot have the same time.
+For example,
+`event_create_recur 1 re/Studying Weekly Meeting d/Saturday f/00:00 t/14:00`
+`event_create_recur 1 re/Studying Weekly Meeting d/Saturday f/14:00 t/00:00`

 ### Deleting an event:
 Delete either an isolated or a weekly recurring event
 #### 1) Delete an isolated event: `ie_delete`